Jostoph/res-http-infra/README.md

 #### Running the demo

-You can launch the demo by running the following script: `docker-images/apache-reverse-proxy/run.sh`
+You can launch the demo by running the following script: `docker-images/apache-static-reverse-proxy/run.sh`  *(we've put the old configuration with static IP in this folder, the other one concerns the point 5 )*

 It will build three images and run them.
 The two from step 1 and 2 (in background), and the new one which is a reverse proxy.